telenornms/skogul/docs/examples/basics/README.rst

 well.

 With a burner defined, you can chose an alternate path for this data.
-The most useful thing to do with the data is to just throw it away - using the null-sender, but ours is a very common pattern: Send it to a count-sender first to gather statistics on how often this happens.
+The most useful thing to do with the data is often to just throw it away - using the null-sender, but ours is a very common pattern: Send it to a count-sender first to gather statistics on how often this happens.

-Since we now have TWO count senders, both printing to stdout, the example introduces transformers for statically setting metadata.
-Transformers can do a whole range of things, they are used to modify data BEFORE it is forwarded to a sender.
-In this case, we have two handlers that are identical, the "burned-stat" and "ok-stat", they only differ in transformers.
+The count sender identifies itself in metadata, so you can distinguish between them by looking at the "skogul" metadata field, which will have the value of the name you give the sender.
+Here, that will be count-burned and count-ok.

 The test-receiver is used without a delay, which means it will generate data as fast as it can and quickly overwhelm the "sleep"-sender.

-It is highly recommended to address what to do if data is coming to fast explicitly, specially if you are using multiple senders.
+It is highly recommended to address what to do if data is coming too fast explicitly, specially if you are using multiple senders.
 It allows you to fail in a more controlled manner.
 The simplest way to do this is just add a burner to a batch sender, with no further options.
-This is a valid configuration doing just that::
+This is a valid, minimal configuration doing just that::

         "senders": {